TEEN EXPERIENCE TOUR ‘22

 As a result of the global pandemic, our focus in 2021 shifted toward providing professional counseling support and resources to help teens process their feelings and heal emotionally during this challenging time through our latest initiative, TIME TO TALK.

-- Offer: Six (6) private therapy sessions for DFW teens, delivered virtually by licensed professional therapists
+- Offer: Eight (8) private therapy sessions for DFW teens, delivered virtually by the Licensed Professional Counselors of Kinnect Wellness

 - Sponsored by: Project 16